Fbin243/ztf-backend/README.md

 make k8s-down
 ```

-Please Wait a few minutes for the deletion process to complete (especially namespace removal may take longer).
+Please wait a few minutes for the deletion process to complete (especially namespace removal may take longer).

+---

 ### Docker Compose